Studying at the University of Verona

 Evaluation criteria

-• Closed questions do NOT have penalties for incorrect answers. • The points from the optional activities will be added to the final score only if a pass is achieved in the written test, i.e. a grade equal to or higher than 18; • In case of failure to pass the exam or renounce the grade obtained, the extra points obtained will NOT be lost, but will be kept until the last exam session of the academic year.
+• Closed questions do NOT have penalties for incorrect answers. • The point from the individual activity will be added to the final score only if a pass is achieved in the written test, i.e. a grade equal to or higher than 18; • In case of failure to pass the exam or renounce the grade obtained, the extra points obtained will NOT be lost, but will be kept until the last exam session of the academic year.
 2024/2025; • At the discretion of the teacher, it will be possible to request an oral integration from the student.

 Criteria for the composition of the final grade

-The final exam will consist of a written test with: • 20 closed questions (1 point for each correct answer); • 4 short open questions rated from 0 to 3 points; Participation in the individual activity will allow you to acquire n.
-1 extra point, which will be added to the score obtained in the written test; Participation in the collaborative activity will allow you to acquire up to n.
-2 extra points, which will be added to the score obtained in the written test.
+The final exam will consist of a written test with: • 17 closed questions (1 point for each correct answer); • 5 short open questions rated from 0 to 3 points; Participation in the individual activity will allow you to acquire n.
+1 extra point, which will be added to the score obtained in the written test; Participation in the collaborative activity will allow you to acquire up to 6 extra points and to answer only 3 open questions out of 5 in the exam.

 Exam language